-[3.4] RIS stakeholders
+3.4 RIS stakeholders

-RIS will be realized and kept operational by cooperating stakeholders and the following categories can be differentiated:
+RIS will be realised and kept operational by cooperating stakeholders and the following categories can be differentiated:

+3.4.1 Policymakers

-[3.4.1] Policy makers: These want RIS to solve (or diminish) traffic and transport problems.
+The policymakers want RIS to solve (or diminish) traffic and transport problems.
 One party of policymakers are the authorities responsible for safety on the waterways.
 Other policymakers, e.g. organizations of ship owners, want to provide transport/logistical information services to cargo shippers and terminal operators.
 The different groups of policymakers have their own policy objectives, tasks and requirements on the services to achieve its objectives.
 Once the services have been selected, the functions and information needs with their restrictions and interactions for providing these services should be determined.

-The authority stakeholder roles that can be seen as relevant in the context of RIS are presented in Table 1, "Authority stakeholder roles".3
+The following authority stakeholder roles can be seen as relevant in the context of RIS: